 Break the task out of any wait it is currently in.
 This call clears all delay and/or resource wait condition for the target task.
-However, rt_task_unblock() does not resume a task which has been forcibly suspended by a previous call to rt_task_suspend().
+However, rt\task\unblock() does not resume a task which has been forcibly suspended by a previous call to rt\task\suspend().
 If all suspensive conditions are gone, the task becomes eligible anew for scheduling.

-tack in a decomptor addition of the amount at the same of the same task The descriptor address of the affected task. -- ---
+task The descriptor address of the affected task. ---